0branch/boron/README.md

 How to compile
 ==============

-These commands can be used to build the shared libarary and interpreter program on Linux and Mac OS:
+These commands can be used to build the shared library and interpreter program on Linux and Mac OS:

     ./configure